ShivomSharma2000/Python/20_enumerate.md

 ![alt text](image-1.png)

 👉 In short:
-enumerate is useful when you need both the index and the value while looping, instead of using something like range(len(fruits)).
+enumerate is useful when you need both the index's and the value while looping, instead of using something like range(len(fruits)).